Docs

 The public key file is the part that you need to share in order to access JASMIN.
 Windows may mistakenly associated the *.pub file with Microsoft Publisher so don’t try to double-click it.
 When you need to copy & paste its contents to upload to your JASMIN profile, use a simple text editor (like Notepad).

-Make sure the file is stored in a directory called .ssh in your home directory (~/.ssh, $HOME/.ssh or %USERPROFILE%\.ssh on Windows, or ${env:UserProfile}\.ssh in PowerShell).
-Storing it elsewhere sometimes causes problems with permissions, but it’s also good to keep keys in one place so that they can be kept securely.
+Make sure both key files are stored in a directory called .ssh in your home directory (~/.ssh, $HOME/.ssh or %USERPROFILE%\.ssh on Windows, or ${env:UserProfile}\.ssh in PowerShell).
+Storing them elsewhere sometimes causes problems with permissions, but it’s also good to keep keys in one place so that they can be kept securely.

 Follow us